SAP-samples/btp-kyma-multitenant-extension/documentation/deploy/prepare-deployment/README.md

 The **kubectl** command line tool lets you control your clusters.
 You will use it to deploy the applications artifacts.
 But first you need to provide the details of the cluster.

-1. Open the Kyma dashboard using the account cockpit and download the kubeconfig file.
+1. Open the SAP BTP Cockpit and navigate to the overview page of the subaccount where Kyma is enabled.
+There you will find the url to download the kubeconfig file.

    ![](images/kyma-dashboard.png)